amphp/amp/docs/iterators/transformation.md

 title: Iterator Transformation
 permalink: /iterators/transformation
 ---
-Amp provides two common transformation helpers for iterators: `map` and `filter`.
+Amp provides some common transformation helpers for iterators: `map`, `filter` and `toArray`.

-Further primitives are very easy to implement using `Producer` with those two as examples.
+Further primitives are very easy to implement using `Producer` with these as examples.

 ## `map()`